-Test kit couriers can play a critical role in the immediate and long-term future for businesses looking to employ at-home COVID test kit collections, allowing companies to better support the needs of their customers.
+Test kit courier services can play a critical role in the immediate and long-term future for businesses looking to employ at-home COVID test kit collections, allowing travel companies to better support the needs of their customers.

 Ahead of the resumption of international travel on 17th May, the UK Government has announced the safety status of travel to various countries and territories via a simple traffic light system.

 In preparation for the ‘stay in the UK’ regulations to be lifted next Monday, the Government has set out how international travel will recommence, with a high focus on protecting public health.